 Keyword apps are apps where the developer names the app after the keyword people search for.
 For instance, linked at the button below is Music Player by the developer Music Player.
 No, I’m not kidding (although if it’s been a while since we updated this piece, the developer may have taken it down).
 You can find these everywhere.
 Applock is an especially bad category for this and game genres are the literal worst.
 Here is a game that was once called “Evil Nun: Scary Horror Game Adventure”.
 These apps constitute a large amount of the useless, copycat, “same old, same old” bloat in the Play Store and the keyword name actually bumps legitimately good apps down the list because Google’s search algorithm is getting worse and worse.
 If the app doesn’t have a real name, there is a very high chance it’s not any good.

 Duplicate phone apps

 In some cases, it’s fine.
 For instance, Google doesn’t force a calculator app so an OEM calculator app is welcome because it’s the only one.
 Again, this isn’t nearly as big of a problem as it used to be, but it’s still annoying when it happens.
 There is a conversation as to whether OEMs provide the bloat or Google forcing apps on phones does, but I don’t think the Internet is ready for that conversation yet.

 If we missed any of the most useless apps for Android, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+To see our list of best apps, click here.